 - Clarifying changes to ensure sampling rules are clear and understandable due to licensees expressing confusion with requirements. - Clarification that vendor samples may only be given to and used by licensees or employees of licensees who have product ordering authority.
-This change is proposed to avoid potential compensation through marijuana products and to ensure that vendor samples function as they should in only being used to negotiate a sale for a product that the licensee does not already carry. - Added allowances specifically for products that are otherwise taken into the body consistent with definitions and servings and transaction limitations, as well as treating such products similar to marijuana edible products. - Added language regarding the amounts of topical products that may be sampled under vendor and education sampling rules as the rules were silent.
-This is in response to industry questions on the subject. - Change from the 16-digit identification number to the "unique identifier generated by the state traceability system" in labeling requirements for samples due to the transition to a new traceability system.
+This change is proposed to avoid potential compensation through marijuana products and to ensure that vendor samples function as they

+- should in only being used to negotiate a sale for a product that the licensee does not already carry. - Added allowances specifically for products that are otherwise taken into the body consistent with definitions and servings and transaction limitations, as well as treating such products similar to marijuana edible products. - Added language regarding the amounts of topical products that may be sampled under vendor and education sampling rules as the rules were silent.
+This is in response to industry questions on the subject. - Change from the 16-digit identification number to the "unique identifier generated by the state traceability system" in labeling requirements for samples due to the transition to a new traceability system. - Change in language of Vendor samples to read "...May provide free samples to negotiate a sale on product the retail licensee does not currently carry". - Addition of (1)(a) Vendor samples may only be given to and used by licensees or employees of licensees who have product ordering authority or employees who provide input on product to licensees or employees of licensees who have purchasing authority to inform purchasing decisions as detailed in a written business policy." - Changes made in (2)(a) Educational Sampling.
+"Retailers are restricted to receiving a maximum of one hundred sample units per calendar month.
+No more than ten sample units may be provided to any one employee per calendar month."
+This change is to reduce confusion in requirements and ensure rule intent is clearly expressed in language. - Changes made throughout to change "budtender" to "employee" - Addition explaining processors may not exceed 16 ounce samples of MJ topicals and may sample one unit per batch.

 Amendatory section.
-WAC 314-55-097 Marijuana waste disposal- Liquids and solids.
+WAC 314-55-097 Marijuana waste disposal-Liquids and solids.

 - Changes to remove the 72-hour notification requirement prior to disposal of waste.
 Traceability requirements must still be maintained by licensees for waste disposal, but the 72-hour waiting period is proposed to be removed. - Additional changes to waste requirements are expected later this year.
-The WSLCB is currently discussing potential changes with the Dept. of

-Ecology, waste management companies, and local jurisdictions.
+The WSLCB is currently discussing potential changes with the Dept. of Ecology, waste management companies, and local jurisdictions.